WHERE: Coney Island, NY WHEN: July 4, 2022 at 12PM ET, televied live on ESPN

 among the finest athletes - with the quickest jaws! - in the world.

-In 2016, watch for Matt, Joey, and female defending champ, Miki Sudo attempt to defend their titles in the upcoming contest in Coney Island.
+In 2021, watch for Joey and defending female champ, Miki Sudo, attempt to defend their titles in the upcoming contest in Coney Island.

 Nothing represents summer and the Fourth of July like the Nathan's Famous Hot Dog-Eating Contest, says Wayne Norbitz, president and COO of Nathan's Famous.
 This year our nation has new hope for glory.